marsrobertson/one-life-true-self/readme.md

 # Decentralized job application - PNK token holders to decide

+The [GitHub repo](https://github.com/marsrobertson/decentralized-job-application) is the single source of truth, from there propagated to the [Kleros forum](https://forum.kleros.io/t/decentralized-job-application-pnk-token-holders-to-decide/349).

 Past two years with Kleros have been one hell of a ride.
 I'm hoping to start working with Kleros oficially.

 - I was thinking about applying for a job for a long time.